 - Burkina Faso EITI is supporting the World Bank in its study of women in the industrial mining sector and further means of support from companies.

-- Burkina Faso is undertaking a study on CO2 emissions in its mining sector, including possible reduction and mitigation measures.
-Piloted by the EITI Secretariat in Ouagadougou, the study is supported by France and is part of Burkina Faso’s Intended Nationally Determined Contribution (INDC), submitted to the 21st COP in Paris in December 2015.
+- Burkina Faso undertook a study on CO2 emissions in its mining sector, including possible reduction and mitigation measures.
+Piloted by the EITI Secretariat in Ouagadougou, the study was supported by France and is part of Burkina Faso’s Intended Nationally Determined Contribution (INDC), submitted to the 21st COP in Paris in December 2015.